dragos-vacariu/Python-Scripts/silence_detector_trimmer_and_normalizer_of_audio_files/README.txt

 SCRIPT: detect_log_silence.py
-Can be used for detection and logging of audio files which contain silent segments.
+Can be used for silence detection and logging of audio files which contain silent segments.

 SCRIPT: detect_log_and_trim_silence
-Can be used for a more enhanced and accurate detection and trimming of audio files which contain silent segments.
+Can be used for a more enhanced and accurate silence detection, silence trimming, and volume normalization of audio files which contain silent segments.

 THESE PYTHON SCRIPTS REQUIRES FFMPEG LIBRARY